planetoryd/netns-proxy/readme.md

 - netns is lightweight
 - ability to do everything, to be as root, while being and only being proxied (no further sandboxing by itself)
     - so this is not a particular sandbox for specific flatpak-apps
+    - so you can do package updates
+- everything JUST works, the execution environment is untampered.

 example `secret.json`